 RoHS 2 is also a CE marking directive indicating that RoHS compliance is required for CE marking of products.
 CE mark now includes RoHS so the green RoHS compliance is no longer required.

-RoHS testing is conducted in a controlled environment using sophisticated machines, such as XRF analyzer and highly trained personnel with implicit methods at testing laboratories.
-Our laboratory has state of the art equipment and expertise in RoHS testing.
+RoHS testing is conducted in a controlled environment using sophisticated machines, such as XRF analyzer.
+They are used for screening and verification of the restricted metals.
+It involves trained personnel with implicit methods at testing laboratories.

 RoHS compliance requires that the product should not contain the 6 restricted substances and the business selling the product in the European market has the certification to show compliance with the regulations.